 Stephanie Bibbo, Violin

-Stephanie Bibbo is a native of Falmouth, Massachusetts.
-She has performed with orchestras and chamber music ensembles in venues throughout Europe and the United States, notably Boston’s Symphony Hall, San Francisco’s Davies Symphony Hall and the Library of Congress in Washington D.C.
-She has performed many different styles of music from Baroque to contemporary, genres of rock, soul, and traditional Persian music as well as collaboration with world renowned musicians such as Jean-Michel Fonteneau, Jodi Levitz and the Shams Ensemble.
-She received her Bachelor of Music in violin performance from New England Conservatory as a pupil of Marylou Speaker Churchill, and her Master of Music and Professional Studies Diploma from the San Francisco Conservatory of Music, under the private instruction of Ian Swensen, where she was honored for her musicianship in the New Music Ensemble.
+Stephanie Bibbo has returned from Bogotá, Colombia, where she was Adjunct Professor of Chamber Music at the Universidad de los Andes, and will be rejoining us in May.
+She is a member of Opera Parallèle, and has performed with orchestras and chamber music ensembles in venues throughout Europe and the United States, notably Boston’s Symphony Hall, San Francisco’s Davies Symphony Hall and the Library of Congress in Washington D.C.
+She has performed many different styles of music from Baroque to contemporary, as well as rock, soul, and traditional Persian music.
+She received her Bachelor of Music in violin performance from New England Conservatory, and her Master of Music and Professional Studies Diploma from the San Francisco Conservatory of Music, under the private instruction of Ian Swensen, where she was honored for her musicianship in the New Music Ensemble.
 Besides her love for performance, Stephanie has a great passion for teaching students of all ages.

 Caroline Lee, Viola

 Caroline Lee has performed throughout the US and Canada as an orchestral player as well as a chamber musician and recitalist.
 She is a member of the San Francisco Ballet orchestra and plays with the San Francisco Opera Orchestra.
 She was a member of the Kansas City Symphony for eight years as well as performing regularly with the Chicago symphony and the Philadelphia Orchestra.
 An active chamber musician, she has performed in Banff, Domaine Forget, and the International Musical Arts Festivals, and has collaborated with members of the Tokyo, Cleveland and Colorado quartets, as well as artists such as Eric Friedmann, Steve Dann, Jesse Levine, Heiichiro Ohyama, and Richard Stolzman.
-Currently she is a member of the Eos Ensemble, performing a wide range of works for chamber ensemble within the San Francisco Bay Area, as well as Trio Brilliante, a viola-clarinet-piano ensemble.
-Caroline is the Founder and Artistic Advisor of Community Concerts at Epworth in Berkeley: www.communityconcertepworth.org.
+She is a member of the Eos Ensemble, performing a wide range of works for chamber ensemble within the San Francisco Bay Area.
+Caroline is also the Founder and Artistic Advisor of Community Concerts at Epworth in Berkeley: www.communityconcertepworth.org.
 She received her Bachelor of Music degree at the University of Michigan and her Masters Degree and Artist's Diploma from Yale School of Music, studying with Heiichiro Ohyama, Donald McInnes, Yizhak Schotten, and Jesse Levine.